Every State, Ranked by How Miserable Its Winters Are

 Chicago winters are notoriously rough (and yes, occasionally Siberia-esque), but the people there have the kind of warm and generous spirit that leads to displays of solidarity like fighting over whether or not a pair of plastic lawn chairs constitutes indefinite rights to a shoveled-out parking place post-snowfall.
 Downstate, things tend not to be quite as bad, other than, you know, the fact that you’re in downstate Illinois.

 People talk about winter in northern Maine the same way they talk about winter in Game of Thrones: brutal and essentially never-ending.
-Huge thousand-mile swaths of the state are uninhabited or barely populated, and that is because the cold months up this way are on par with The Long Night.
+Huge 1,000-mile swaths of the state are uninhabited or barely populated, and that is because the cold months up this way are on par with the Long Night.
 Still, the coast and the south have more moderate winters thanks to the Atlantic, and the Mainer attitude toward winter is a great one (they all seem pretty fired up to ski and sled despite not getting to eat blueberries for many months) and is much more upbeat, than say that of Bostonians.
 That attitude (and the general lack of people in the real harsh parts) prevents Maine from landing even farther down the line.

 Nebraska doesn’t get quite the Midwestern winter gut punch you might think.
-The cold months are actually downright moderate in western Nebraska thanks to the moderating effects of the same Chinook winds that bailed out Wyoming, while people in the east are forced to just hunker down with their stockpiles of corn.
+The cold months are actually downright moderate in western Nebraska thanks to the moderating effects of the same Chinook winds that bailed out Wyoming, while people in the east are forced to just hunker down with their presumably vast stockpiles of corn.
 Still, winters here don’t exactly offer the long list of wintry things to do or see that you’ll get in other places across the country, which lands this state pretty high on our list.

 4. South Dakota